Images

 factory tub.

-Yagami, one of the perceptions about the standard rear wing setup on
+According to Yagami, one of the perceptions about the rear wing setup on

-962 was that in yaw conditions it was thought that the long integral
+the 962 was that in yaw conditions it was felt that the leading edge of the long integral

 endplates

-blocked flow to the outer portions of the rear wing.
-The hole
+pressure area created towards the trailing edge of the cockpit teardrop, blocked flow to the outboard portions of the rear

 wing.